 If a student withdraws or is required to withdraw before a semester is over, their aid package may be reduced or cancelled.
 If the student fails to properly withdraw, they may lose their Institutional Financial Aid.
-Please reference the Withdrawal Policy (Withdrawing from our Institution) in the Policy Manual for details on how to properly withdraw.
+Please reference the Withdrawing from Institution Policy in the Policy Manual for details on how to properly withdraw.